 This project came from an idea by patient contributor Nick, who experienced post-operative urinary retention and was given a catheter after three different common non-urgent surgical procedures.
 He submitted it as an idea for research through the CLAHRC West open call in 2016.
 He has worked as a researcher alongside the rest of the project team in a pioneering form of co-production.

-This project aimed to review the literature, to identify the factors influencing whether a patient will develop urinary retention and what can be done to prevent and treat it.
+This project aimed to review the literature, to identify the factors influencing whether a patient will develop PO-UR and what can be done to prevent and treat it.

 What we found and what this means

-We found being older, male, and having previous urinary problems or long-term enlargement of the prostate gland seriously restricting the ability to urinate (‘benign prostatic hyperplasia’) were associated with PO-UR.
+We found factors associated with PO-UR included being older, male, and having previous urinary problems or long-term enlargement of the prostate gland restricting the ability to urinate (‘benign prostatic hyperplasia’).
 Reducing fluids and using a catheter during surgery were associated with a lower risk of PO-UR.

-We found that giving tamsulosin (a drug used to help men with prostate disease) before surgery, can reduce the number of people who develop PO-UR.
+Giving tamsulosin (a drug used to help men with prostate disease) before surgery can reduce the number of people who develop PO-UR.
 All the studies of tamsulosin were in men and none were in UK settings, so more studies are needed to see if similar effects are found in women and in UK settings.

-We also found that replacing or avoiding morphine in the anaesthetic, administering the anaesthetic in certain ways, and getting patients up and moving as soon as possible after their operation reduced the chance of developing PO-UR.
-For people who developed PO-UR, a small number of studies also suggested that a hot pack or warm gauze and a warm coffee could help.
+Replacing or avoiding morphine in the anaesthetic, administering the anaesthetic in certain ways, and getting patients up and moving as soon as possible after their operation reduced the chance of developing PO-UR.
+For people who developed it, a small number of studies also suggested that a hot pack or warm gauze and a warm coffee could help.

 Based on the results of our review, we developed an intervention to reduce the risk of developing PO-UR – the ‘PO-UR prevention package’.
 This package involves providing hospital staff with training and advice to:

-- Avoid using morphine or reduce the dose, wherever possible
+- Avoid using morphine or reducing the dose, wherever possible

 - Change other aspects of the anaesthesia or analgesia

 - Get people moving as soon as possible after their operation

 - Reduce fluids as far as is safe, before and during the operation